 There are several ways of inventing a name.

-Xerox, Yahoo and Zoopla are names that you might immediately associate with the industry that they serve but when they started out the names were meaningless.
+Xerox, Yahoo and Zoopla are names that you might immediately associate with the industry that they serve, but when they started, the names were meaningless.
 Making up a name like this means you will dominate the search engine results for that identity but as a strategy for gaining search engine traffic, it's not a good one.
-If no one knows your company exists then its company name is not going to be searched for.
+If no one knows your company exists then its company name is not going to be searched for in a search engine.

-Only when a huge amount of work has been done building the companies products and promoting them does this type of name begin to work for itself.
-It's the best way to get a memorable name for yourself but also the hardest to make work.
+Only when a tremendous amount of work has been done building the companies products and promoting them does this type of name begin to work for itself.
+It's the best way to get a memorable name for yourself but also the hardest to achieve.

 My preferred way is to combine words.
 You stand a chance of gaining some valuable search engine traffic, and there are plenty of .com names still available if you are prepared to spend a bit of time and be creative.